gianlucafrei/EventBank/hand-in-1.md

 ## Project Description

-The repository of the project can be found here: [EventBank](https://github.com/gianlucafrei/EventBank)
+The release of the project can be found here: [EventBank](https://github.com/gianlucafrei/EventBank/releases/tag/v0.1.0-beta)

 EventBank is a overly simplified banking system to study event driven architectures.
 The first use case that we are interested is to execute **card payments** that come in from an external payment provider.
 The service that are involved